Evidence Based Telehealth Network Program (EB THNP)

 - Healthcare providers, including pharmacists, in private practice

 - Entities operating clinics, including Rural Health Clinics

 - Other publicly funded health or social service agencies

 - Providers of healthcare services in the home

 - Providers of outpatient mental health services and entities operating outpatient mental health facilities

 - Entities operating dental clinics

-Links to the full announcement and online application are available through grants.gov.
+Links to the full announcement, application instructions, and the online application process are available through grants.gov.